 Education in Canada

 Canada makes research and education a priority.
-In 2014, Canada spent 6.0% of GDP on education3 and in 2017-2018, invested more than $14 billion in higher education’s research and development (R&D) activities4.
-Significant investments like these are what make Canada a leader in education among OECD countries.
+In 2019-2020, Canada spent $15.8 billion in R&D expenditures in the higher education sector, an increase of 4.6% from 2018-2019.4 Significant investments like these are what make Canada a leader in education among OECD countries.

 Science, Technology, Engineering and Mathematics (STEM) Education in Canada

 No matter where you are in Canada, STEM graduates are readily available.
-By 2016, there were more than 1.3 million STEM graduates, aged 24 – 64, with a university certificate or above.
-In 2017, the Toronto and Montreal regions made up more than 25% of the graduates, securing quality STEM talent from universities like the University of Toronto and McGill University.
+In 2019, there were more than 130,000 Canadians graduated with a STEM degree.
+In 2017, the Toronto and Montreal regions made up more than 70% of the graduates, securing quality STEM talent from universities like the University of Toronto and McGill University.